dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 The above command loads a sparse YOLOv5-S from Neural Magic's [SparseZoo](https://github.com/neuralmagic/sparsezoo) and runs the training on your dataset.

-The `--weights` argument now points to a model from the SparseZoo.
+The `--weights` argument points to a model from the SparseZoo.
 There are more sparsified [models available](https://docs.neuralmagic.com/sparsezoo/source/models.html) in SparseZoo.
 I will leave it to you to explore which model works best.